givemyresume/givemyresume.github.io/subhayu99/resume.md

   - A website and an API for dynamically creating resume.
 The resume gets hosted automatically on GitHub pages and an email is sent to the user with the resume link.
   - Also, the whole project can be easily spinned up by a simple `terraform apply` command with some variables.
   - Live URL: <a href="https://givemyresume.tech">givemyresume.tech</a>
-  - Domains covered: Backend, Docker, Cloud, IaaC, CI/CD, Linux, Shell, SMTP
+  - Domains covered: Backend, Docker, Cloud (AWS), IaaC (Terraform), CI/CD, Linux, Shell, SMTP